shred/lora-connect/README.md

 If a system message is received from the remote sender, the MQTT message consist this key only:

 * `systemMessage`: System message string that was received.
+* `loraSignalStrength`: RSSI of the LoRa connection to the sender.
+* `wifiSignalStrength`: RSSI of your local WLAN.

 # Open Source